micmejia/bible-dump/NKJV/1 John/1 John 5.md

 For this is the love of God, that we keep His commandments.
 And His commandments are not burdensome.

 ###### 4
 For whatever is born of God overcomes the world.
-And this is the victory that has overcome the world--[^a]our faith.
+And this is the victory that has overcome the world--our faith.

 ###### 5
 Who is he who overcomes the world, but he who believes that Jesus is the Son of God? ## The Certainty of God's Witness